 Zaatar is a fragrant herb that is usually mixed with sesame seeds and salt.
 If you can’t find true zaatar, you can make a great substitution by following this recipe which uses sumac, savory, oregano, and thyme.

 Other than zaatar, the only other ingredients you need are cauliflower and oil!
-I like to bake mine on rimmed baking sheets:
+I like to bake mine on these rimmed baking sheets.

 These baking sheets help to get this middle eastern roasted cauliflower nice and crisp on the edges.